Heybridge, Maldon: History

 Heybridge was an agricultural village until the 1970s and 80s, when a considerable proportion of the local farm land was given over to house building.
-The main industry in Heybridge itself, until it ceased trading in 1984, was the agricultural machinery manufacturer E H Bentall & Co.
-Established in 1805 on the south bank of the Chelmer and Blackwater Navigation, the company grew to be a large factory complex that operated for nearly 180 years.
+The main industry in Heybridge itself, until it ceased trading in 1984, was the agricultural machinery manufacturer E. H. Bentall & Co.
+William Bentall, some time between 1760 and 1790 invented the Goldhanger plough, which was put on the market in 1797.
+The company was established in 1805 on the south bank of the Chelmer and Blackwater Navigation, and grew into a large factory complex that operated for nearly 180 years.
+Prior to the First World War, Bentalls moved into the new world of the Automobile, producing their first car, the Bentall 9hp in 1908, with production ending in 1912.

 By 1914 Bentalls had 600–700 employees.
 During the first world war they took on female workers for the first time, and the workshop was equipped with pneumatic hoists.
 After the war, though, the fortunes of the company declined – largely due to its involvement in the Agricultural & General Engineers association.
 After A G E went bust in 1933 Bentalls gradually began to recover.

 In 1961 E H Bentall and Co was taken over by the Acrow group.
 Acrows went into receivership in 1984 and Bentalls factory closed down.